It's time to lay out the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 Laying out Right of Way

 I am not going to go into great detail about putting down the roadbed lines.
-See the Right of Way Reference Page for the details if you haven't had the fun to do it before.
+See the Right of Way Reference Page for the details if you haven't had the fun of doing it before.

 - Lay out the transition template line.